| Centrip Editorial Board

 Wrap-up

 To reach the Tombolo Tidal Flat in Hazu from Nagoya via public transportation, take the Meitetsu Main Line from Meitetsu Nagoya Station, transfer to the Meitetsu Gamagori Line at Kirayoshida Station, and get off at Higashi Hazu Station (the trip takes about 1 hour and 20 minutes including transfers).
 The Higashi Hazu Fishery Cooperative Association and Mer Brilliante are located just outside of Higashi Hazu Station.
-If you wish to visit these places in conjunction with sightseeing in Taraso or the center of Nishio City, it is convenient to come by car.
+If you wish to visit these places in conjunction with sightseeing in Taraso or in the center of Nishio City, it is convenient to come by car.

 Higashi Hazu Station on the Meitetsu Gamagori Line